ezakhar/help/en/tariffs/payments.md

 # Invoice payment.
 Automatic payment

 * Issued invoices are paid in Russian Roubles.

-* It is possible to make a payment by Visa or Mastercard credit card or by Paypal.
+It is possible to make a payment by Visa or Mastercard credit card or by Paypal \(full list of payment methods is available in the Account\).

 * Payment for the issued invoice may be charged automatically if the user has previously made payment by Visa or Mastercard card and turned on the **"Charge automatically**" attribute in the section "Settings" - "Tariffs and invoices" in the user's Account.